 The Research Centre for East European Studies (Forschungsstelle Osteuropa), Germany

-Czechoslovakia, Poland, Hungary, and the German Democratic Republic.
-Today it combines two goals: the (re)examination of societies and cultures in these regions and the analysis of contemporary developments in the post-Soviet space.
+The Research Centre for East European Studies at the University of Bremen was founded in 1982.
+Its archive collection was formed with a focus on samizdat and other materials that reflected the life and work of dissidents in the former Soviet countries, Czechoslovakia, Poland, Hungary, and the German Democratic Republic.
+Today it combines two goals: the (re)examination of societies and cultures in these regions and the analysis of contemporary developments in the post‑Soviet space.

 The section on the Soviet Union and its successor states comprises over 600 personal archives, including those of Soviet Nonconformist artists, writers, and poets such as Anna Alchuk, Anatoly Brusilovsky, Eduard Gorokhovsky, Igor Golomshtok, Michail Grobman, Boris Groys and Natalia Nikitin, Boris Zaborov, Lev Nussberg, Sergei Sigei and Rea Nikonova, Genrikh Sapgir, and Igor Kholin.
 It includes a large archive collected by German historian and expert in Slavic cultures Karl Eimermacher, which includes materials from Vadim Sidur.
 The Centre’s archive also contains materials from the Moscow Archive of New Art (MANI) and A‑Ya art journal, and photographs documenting life in the artistic circles of Moscow, Leningrad, and Paris.
 All personal archives of the Soviet section will be studied for art‑related materials as part of the RAAN project.